A Fast Way to Get Started with Agent Development Kit on Google Cloud

 uv run adk web

-This will start a local web server and open the ADK web UI in your browser.
+This starts a local web server and opens the ADK web UI in your browser.
 You can now chat with your agent and explore the ADK's features.

 Modifying Your Agent's Configuration